Automate access, reduce risk, and stay audit-ready

 Managing provisioning and deprovisioning well is more than just about configuration - it is about discipline, visibility, and enforcement.
 The following best practices can help enterprise teams construct a solid policy-based identity operating environment.

-- Enable Just-in-Time Provisioning: This is particularly important for external, contractor, or temporary resources.
-Allow access for clearly defined timeframes, then take it away automatically when the access is no longer needed.
+This is particularly important for external, contractor, or temporary resources.
+Allow access for clearly defined timeframes; then take it away automatically when the access is no longer needed.

 Provisioning and deprovisioning missteps can lead to security incidents, audit failures, and operational inefficiencies.
 The following are the most common identity governance gaps seen in enterprise environments:

-- Failing to Revoke Access Promptly: The longer an individual retains access after leaving, or if their role changes, the greater the risk of insider threats, data being removed or modified, and non-compliance in reporting because of access privileges.
-Without automation for HR-driven deprovisioning, the capability to immediately deactivate accounts upon role change or close of employment may remain active for several days, or sometimes even weeks, after an employee has left an organisation.
+The longer an individual retains access after leaving, or if their role changes, the greater the risk of insider threats, data being removed or modified, and non-compliance in reporting because of access privileges.
+Without automation for HR-driven deprovisioning, the capability to immediately deactivate accounts upon role change or close of employment may remain active for several days, or sometimes even weeks, after an employee has left an organization.

 Steering clear of these traps depends on intentional alignment, automation, and constant Access Management Lifecycle governance.